WELCOME TO GOLF LEMONADE!

 Public / Private - At this time we only review public courses.
 Any course that can be easily played on by the general public is classed as public for GL purposes.

-9 or 18 Hole - Most courses are 9 or 18 holes but the exact number of holes will be listed.
-18 + 9 implies an 18 hole regular course plus a short 9 hole for example.
+9 or 18 Hole - Most courses are 18 holes but the exact number of holes will be listed if not 18.

 Peak Rate - Top walking rate charged during premium times such as Sat and Sun morning.
-If cart is included, rate will have an asterisk by it.
+If cart is included, rate will have a "C" next to it.

 Off Peak Rate - Also called Twilight.
 Most courses have multiple off peak and discounted rates.
-We publish the most common off peak rate that starts at 4:00pm or earlier.
+We publish the most common off peak rate that should easily allow 18 holes to be completed to the best of our knowledge but always call the course to verify times.

 HOW TO READ THE SCORES.